 How Pizza Arrived in Brazil

 Pizza arrived in Brazil via Italian immigrants who made Brazil their new home between 1880 and 1930, which is about the same time they came to the U.S. Before 1950, pizza was eaten nearly exclusively by Brazilians of Italian descent who mainly lived in Sao Paulo, but since then, it's become a national favorite, albeit with a Brazilian accent.
 These days, restaurants in Brazil often serve pizza rodiozio-style, or all-you-can-eat.

 Crust, Ingredients, and Toppings

-One of the main differences in American and Brazilian pizza is the crust.
-While you can find all varieties of crust in the U.S. — thin, hand-tossed and deep-dish or pan pizza — pizza in Brazil always has a very thin crust.
+One of the main differences between American and Brazilian pizza is the crust.
+While you can find all varieties of crust in the U.S.—thin, hand-tossed and deep-dish or pan pizza—pizza in Brazil always has a very thin crust.
 The edge of the crust is commonly filled with cheddar or a creamy Brazilian cheese, Requeijão.

 Additionally, Brazilian pizza tends to have little or no tomato sauce or slices of tomato instead of the abundant sauce on pizza in the U.S. In some parts of Brazil, ketchup is used as pizza sauce.

 Typical Topping Combinations